electron/electron/docs/api/session.md

 `partition` has never been used before.
 There is no way to change the `options` of an existing `Session` object.

+### `session.fromPath(path[, options])`

+* `path` string
+* `options` Object (optional)
+  * `cache` boolean - Whether to enable cache.

+Returns `Session` - A session instance from the absolute path as specified by the `path` string.
+When there is an existing `Session` with the same absolute path (irrespective of the API used to create the partition eg: fromAbsolutePartition, or, fromPartition ), it will be returned; otherwise a new `Session` instance will be created with `options`.
+The call will throw an error if the path cannnot be accessed or cannot be written to.

+To create a `Session` with `options`, you have to ensure the `Session` with the `partition` has never been used before.
+There is no way to change the `options` of an existing `Session` object.

 ## Properties

 The `session` module has the following properties: